tolstenko/coolify-documentation/docs/coolify/services.md

 # Services

-Services are popular open-sourced and self-hostable applications, provided as a service for you.
+Services are popular open-sourced and self-hostable applications provided as a service for you.

 You can suggest new services by [opening an issue on GitHub](https://github.com/coollabsio/coolify/issues/new).